DudeThatsErin/enth/README.md

 # Enthusiast for PHP8 [Erin's Fork]
 This is the main repo for Enthusiast 1.1 for PHP8.

+UPDATE 2/15/24- NO LONGER SUPPORTED BY ME.
+If anyone wants to take it over that's fine, go ahead and fork it.
+I don't have the time or energy to support this.
+I thought I would but I do not.

 ## Credits
 The original author is [Angela Sabas](http://scripts.indisguise.org/).
 Angela's ReadMe can be found [here](https://github.com/DudeThatsErin/enth/blob/main/Old%20Readmes/Angela%20README.md).